 With the Q control at around 8 o’clock on the ‘warm’ setting you have a smooth and subtle effect; using the ‘classic’ setting with the Q at 12 will give you the familiar sound of a classic wah.
 A favourite of mine is on the ‘warm’ setting with the Q pretty much cranked – full harmonic resonance but never really venturing into brittle, high frequency territory.
 The Soul Press II has an active volume circuit, meaning that there’s no loss of tone that you might experience with a typical passive volume pedal.
 The volume control feels natural and smooth, so it’s perfect for swells.
 If you like to back off the volume to clean up a more driven sound, the LED strip is a useful visual cue.
 When the V/W setting is selected you can switch between wah and volume by pressing down at the top of the pedal - an LED on the side of the unit will flick between green and blue to indicate which mode you’re in.

 This pedal has been designed with a lot of thought and care.
 It is so easy to set up quickly with a very usable sound, yet it allows you to go relatively in-depth if you wish.
-That, combined with the fact that it’s affordable and well-built, leads me to believe that the Soul Press II belongs on the board of every guitar player - I certainly will be getting plenty of use out of it.
+That, combined with the fact that it’s affordable and well-built, leads me to believe that the Soul Press II belongs on the board of every guitar player both for recording guitars, and on stage - I certainly will be getting plenty of use out of it.